yowainwright/yowainwright.github.io/_posts/2016-09-19-reframing-content.md

 {% endhighlight %}

-Add a check to the top of the plugin which allows us to select the element to reframe with jquery _or_ vanilla js (Kodos to one of my mentors, [Jacob Kelly](http://jakiestfu.com/) especially here)
+Add a check to the top of the plugin which allows us to select the element to reframe with jquery _or_ vanilla js (Kodos to [Jacob Kelly](http://jakiestfu.com/) here).

 {% highlight javascript %}